Mavericks vs. Timberwolves Prediction & Picks - December 14

 Mavericks Performance Insights

-- Dallas ranks fourth-worst in the NBA with 46.0 rebounds allowed per contest.
-Meanwhile, it is pulling down 42.3 rebounds per game (23rd-ranked in league).
+- On the boards, Dallas is 23rd in the NBA in rebounds (42.3 per game).
+It is fourth-worst in rebounds conceded (46 per game).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.